 This man is not alone.
-Throughout my hundreds of hours of study of successful people, I’ve found many celebrities and successful entrepreneurs come forward with the same conclusion that wealth and/or fame doesn’t guarantee happiness.
+Through my hundreds of hours of study of successful people, I’ve found many celebrities and successful entrepreneurs come forward with the same conclusion that wealth and/or fame doesn’t guarantee happiness.

-What separates them from the rich and happy people?
+What separates them from happy people?

-This is an extra special episode of Will’s Personal Development Podcast because it is a theme that I see is a problem for billions of people who are told by mainstream entertainment that money or fame will make them happy… when it does not.
+If you want my thorough explanation on why money alone doesn’t guarantee happiness, read on.
+If you prefer audio, this is an extra special episode of Will’s Personal Development Podcast because it is a theme that I see is a problem for billions of people who are told by mainstream entertainment that money or fame will make them happy… when it does not.
 And I will prove it to you, with science.

 In this episode, I dive into what to do if you are rich and successful but not happy.
 I will use science backed answers to explain why this happens and how to fix this.
 Be prepared to learn:

 - why you do not need to give all your money to charity to feel happy.

 - why people who have nothing can have so much fun and be so happy.

 - what rigorous, unbiased scientific research reveals about the relationship between money and happiness (it’s shocking).

 Without further ado, please enjoy the episode:

 Here is a summary of some of the big points I brought up in the podcast for those who are busy: